Installing

 Sometimes, PyGMT will be unable to find the correct version of the GMT shared library (libgmt).
 This can happen if you have multiple versions of GMT installed.

-You can tell PyGMT exactly where to look for libgmt by setting the GMT_LIBRARY_PATH environment variable to the directory where libgmt.so, libgmt.dylib or gmt.dll can be found on Linux, macOS or Windows, respectively.
+You can tell PyGMT exactly where to look for libgmt by setting the environment variable GMT_LIBRARY_PATH to the directory where libgmt.so, libgmt.dylib or gmt.dll can be found on Linux, macOS or Windows, respectively.

 For Linux/macOS, add the following line to your shell configuration file (usually ~/.bashrc for Bash on Linux and ~/.zshrc for Zsh on macOS):